developer-portal/content/tech/languages/python/multiple-pythons.md

 ```

 If you don't wish to use Python 2 at all, you might install `python3-virtualenv`
-in the first step and than use `virtualenv-3.X` command instead (where X
+in the first step and than use `virtualenv-3` command instead  of `virtualenv`.
-changes depending on your Fedora version).

 To learn more about virtualenvs, visit
 [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/dev/virtualenvs/).